Mourinho oversees Spurs’ 4-2 comeback to advance in CL

 Alli set up the decisive third goal, crossing for Aurier to strike into the net in the 73rd.
 Kane’s deft header four minutes later completed the fightback, and it came from Eriksen’s free kick — a reminder of the early change from Mourinho.

+“We didn’t come out with any energy at all really and they got the goal, put us under some pressure, got the second, and it’s an uphill battle from there,” Kane said.

+“But Dele’s done great to get that goal before half time and change the momentum and second half we came out (on the) front foot and got the goals we needed.”

-Tottenham is doing its best to make a seamless transition from Mauricio Pochettino.
+Tottenham is doing its best to make a seamless transition from Pochettino.

 There was no on-field photo-call to introduce Mourinho last week nor an introduction at his first home game.

-Only the Argentine flag with Mauricio Pochettino’s photo attached to a stand provided a reminder of the fired manager who took Tottenham to last season’s Champions League final.
+Only the Argentine flag with Pochettino’s photo attached to a stand provided a reminder of the fired manager who took Tottenham to last season’s Champions League final but lost to Liverpool.

 Tottenham is ensured of second place in Group B behind Bayern Munich ahead of the final game at the German club, which beat Red Star Belgrade 6-0 on Tuesday.